xmppo/node-xmpp-bosh/INSTALL.md

 6. If you are a developer, goto step [10]

 7. The following command will install node-xmpp-bosh along with all its dependencies.

-Go to the directory where you want to install node-xmpp-bosh (for a local install and move to step-9) or follow step-8
+Go to the directory where you want to install node-xmpp-bosh.

     ```
     $ cd ~/